 Our doctor can also perform epidural injection to reduce the inflammation.

-Most people with ankylosing spondylitis don’t need surgery, but if your hip or knee is severely affected, your doctor may recommend replacing the damaged joint.
-In exceptional circumstances, you may need to have surgery on your spine or neck to correct a severe stoop.
+Most people with ankylosing spondylitis don’t need surgery.
+In rare cases, you may need to have surgery on your spine or neck to correct a severe stoop.